coding-agent/wallpickr/README.md

 # Wallpickr

-A very simple wallpaper picker for hyprpaper
+A very simple wallpaper picker for hyprpaper.
+Compatible with Hyprland and River

 ## Configuration